 DR. NATHAN GILBERT QUIMPO

-taught at the University of the Philippines, Diliman and the University of Amsterdam, the Netherlands.
-He is currently an Associate Professor in Political Science and International Relations at the University of Tsukuba in Japan.
+taught at the University of the Philippines (Diliman), the University of Amsterdam (Netherlands) and was an Associate Professor in Political Science and International Relations at the University of Tsukuba in Japan for many years.

 He is the author of Contested Democracy and the Left in the Philippines after Marcos